BBC Studios Home Entertainment: BBC Video

 BBC Video was established in 1980 as a division of BBC Enterprises (later BBC Worldwide) with John Ross Barnard at the head, just as home video systems were starting to gain ground.

 At launch, the BBC had no agreement with British talent unions such as Equity or the Musician's Union (MU), so BBC Video was limited in the television programming it could release.
 Initially, video cassette and laserdisc releases were either programmes with no Equity or MU involvement, such as natural history and other documentaries, or material licensed from third parties, including feature films such as High Noon and the first video release of Deep Purple's California Jam concert.

 For the first few years, the BBC produced videotapes in both VHS and Betamax formats.
 The company also worked with Philips on early Laserdisc releases, including a notable ornithology disc called British Garden Birds, presented by David Attenborough.
 This disc was released in 1982 and included digital data in the form of Teletext, which could be read by any suitably equipped television set.
 This pioneering use of a data channel on a consumer video format led directly to the development of the BBC Domesday Project in 1984–1986.
 Since videos could have stereo soundtracks, BBC Video produced stereophonic versions of many programmes that had been broadcast in mono.
 These included The Hitchhiker's Guide to the Galaxy and the wedding of Charles, Prince of Wales, and Lady Diana Spencer.

 The label grew significantly from £13 million turnover in 1989 to nearly £39 million in 1994, enjoying success from television and film serials which had proved popular when first televised and faced high demand for a video release once the new technology became widespread, thus reducing the need for television reruns.

-In 1991, BBC Video was the number-one video label in the UK when it sold more pre-recorded videotapes, by value as well as by unit count, than any other company, even all of the Hollywood studios combined.
+In 1991, BBC Video was the number-one video label in the UK, selling more pre-recorded videotapes, both in value and in unit count, than any other company, including all the Hollywood studios combined.